realattila/clean_git_commit_message/README.md

 ## Customization

-The `commit-msg-generator.sh` script is highly customizable.
+The `git-cmg.sh` script is highly customizable.
 Tailor it to your project's specific commit message conventions.
 Adjust rules and constraints, such as:

 - Defining consistent prefixes for different types of commits (e.g., "⭐ feature:", "🛠️ fix:", "🔃 refactor:")
 - Enforcing minimum and maximum message lengths
 - Specifying patterns or regular expressions for commit message matching
 - Customizing error messages for validation failures

-Warning: if you change commit message structure you need to fix validation in `commit-msg` file too.

 ## Contributing